poomstas/2048_MCTS/README.md

-# MCTS to Solve the 2048 Puzzle
+# Applying Monte Carlo Tree Search (MCTS) to Solve the 2048 Puzzle

 ## Objective / Problem Statement
 Create an agent that solves the 2048 puzzle.
 In this work, I employ the Monte-Carlo Tree Search (MCTS) algorithm to achieve this objective.